 - Daily à-la-carte activities (except those that specify an additional cost).

 - Entrance fees and permits to touristic and archeological sites.

 - Tips for staff at the Lodges and staff in the field are included (except Guide tips).

 - Rates per person, based on shared accomodations in a twin, double or triple room.

 - Requested single room: 25% supplement of the rate per person rates above.
-Single willing to share: No supplement added.
+Single Requested willing to share: 10% supplement added.